dariapinzariu/Testare_Manuala/Manual_Testing_Project_For_<BEBE TEI>.md

 - The "Product list" bug does not affect the user that much, its severity is low.<br>
 - The "I forgot the password" bug has a high severity and affects the user.<br>

-Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.
+Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.<br>
+• we plan on running a full regression test on the current version.

 <h3> 1.7 Test Completion</h3>
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team